coderayyan917/azure-netflix-data-pipeline/README.md

 # Netflix Data Pipeline — Azure End-to-End Data Engineering Project

-An automated pipeline that ingests raw Netflix catalog data from GitHub, processes it through a Bronze → Silver → Gold architecture on Azure Databricks, and delivers analytics-ready star schema tables with built-in data quality checks.
+An automated pipeline that ingests raw Netflix catalog data from GitHub, processes it through a Bronze - Silver - Gold architecture on Azure Databricks, and delivers analytics-ready star schema tables with built-in data quality checks.
 Built to mirror how a real production data platform is structured, not just a single notebook running transformations.

 ## What This Solves

 Raw data sitting in scattered CSV files isn't usable for reporting or analysis.
-This pipeline automates the journey from source files to trustworthy, query-ready tables — with incremental loading so it only processes new data, and data quality rules that catch bad records before they reach the reporting layer.
+This pipeline automates the journey from source files to trustworthy, query-ready tables, with incremental loading so it only processes new data, and data quality rules that catch bad records before they reach the reporting layer.

 ## Architecture